A three-field Multiscale Method: Introduction

 The flow velocity, represented by the pressure gradient, is usually the quantity of interest.
-To approximate it, the mixed version of Darcy's equation is preferable to its elliptic~\eqref{e:elliptic} version, for which the classical inf-sup stable pairs of finite elements are the Raviart-Thomas element (RT$_k$)~\cite{RavTho77} or the element Brezzi-Douglas-Marini (BDM$_k$)~\cites{BreDouMar85,BofBreFor13}, which prescribes the continuity of the normal velocity component combined with discontinuous pressure interpolations.
+To approximate it, the mixed version of Darcy's equation is preferable to its elliptic~\eqref{e:elliptic} version, for which the classical inf-sup stable pairs of finite elements are the Raviart-Thomas element (RT$_k$)~\cite{RavTho77} or the element Brezzi-Douglas-Marini (BDM$_k$) \cite{BreDouMar85,BofBreFor13}, which prescribes the continuity of the normal velocity component combined with discontinuous pressure interpolations.
 In addition to being stable, these finite elements preserve local mass, a fundamental property in practical engineering applications.
 However, since such choices produce linear systems that represent saddle point problems, efficient solver are harder to come by~\cite{BreForMar06}.
 A way to circumvent this problem is by using hybridization~\cite{BofBreFor13} techniques, which start with a discontinuous version of a stable element (RT$_k$ or BDM$_k$), forcing the weak continuity of the normal components through Lagrange multipliers.
 Velocity and pressure are now fully discontinuous and can be eliminated at the element level, leading to a positive definite symmetrical system where the only unknowns are the Lagrange multipliers~\cite{ArnBre85}.

-The publication of the seminal work by Franco and Marini~\cites{MR1262602} was followed by a series of papers investigating, in particular, preconditioning and stabilization techniques that allow for different combinations of space~\cites{MR1262602,MR1228218,AgoTho95,Rapin2004,MR3475654,10.5555/868782,MR1826573,MR1888832,MR1795297,MR1961881,MR2031400}.
-Although these concepts are related, they are not the same, specially when the estimates depend on the number of subdomains~\cites{MR1961881,MR2031400,MR3475654}.
-Note that stabilization is crucial in those papers, an ingredient that we prefer to disconsider.
-Indeed, in principle, stabilization allows for more flexible interpolation, but it actually either imposes restrictions on the meshes and interpolation spaces, e.g.~\cite{MR1228218}, or involves the inclusion of terms and stabilization parameters of nontrivial computation~\cite{MR1795297}.
+The publication of the seminal work by Brezzi and Marini~\cite{MR1262602} was followed by a series of papers investigating, in particular, preconditioning and stabilization techniques that allow for different combinations of space~\cite{MR1262602,MR1228218,AgoTho95,Rapin2004,MR3475654,10.5555/868782,MR1826573,MR1888832,MR1795297,MR1961881,MR2031400}.
+Although these concepts are related, they are not the same, specially when the estimates depend on the number of subdomains~\cite{MR1961881,MR2031400,MR3475654}.
+Note that stabilization is crucial in those papers, an ingredient that we avoid.
+Indeed, in principle, stabilization allows for more flexible interpolation, but often imposes restrictions on the meshes and interpolation spaces, e.g.~\cite{MR1228218}, or involves the inclusion of terms and stabilization parameters of nontrivial computation~\cite{MR1795297}.